 55. Invisible Man by Ralph Ellison

 A young black man grows up in the South before moving to New York and becoming a spokesman for “the Brotherhood” in 1950s Harlem.
-A key part of American literature that probingly examines racism, black identity, and why some are more invisible in society than others.
+Invisible Man is key part of American literature that probingly examines racism, black identity, and why some are more invisible in society than others.

 57. Journey to the Center of the Earth by Jules Verne